gbessardon/National-soil-data/README.md

 2. Conversion of the national data to the desired grid:

+3. Blend of the national data with the reference dataset:
+Here we simply fill the national dataset gap using the national dataset

 Create_blend.py has two functions:
 -Corsendata when needed reduce the data of an higher resolution data to a lower res-